-These were inspired by a bed that he saw at Kew Gardens, and he has created a dedicated border around the house to over 30 varieties of salvias.
+These were inspired by a bed that he saw at Kew Gardens (opens in new tab), and he has created a dedicated border around the house to over 30 varieties of salvias.

 Designed by nurserywoman Marina Christopher, the prairie-style planting blends together.

-At the bottom of the garden is a small sunken garden room with bubbling individual water features, surrounded by ornamental grasses.
+At the bottom of the garden is a small sunken garden room with bubbling, individual water features, surrounded by ornamental grasses.
 This sheltered, hidden spot is a true suntrap, perfect for catching the rays of late summer sun.

 Many of the plants have been selected because they thrive in the moist, rich acidic soil.
-These include the beautiful Molinia caerulea subsp. caerulea ‘Variegata’, prolific Eupatorium maculatum ‘Purple Bush’, and the ethereal Thalictrum delavayi.
+These include the beautiful Molinia caerulea subsp. caerulea ‘Variegata’, prolific Eupatorium maculatum ‘Purple Bush’, and Thalictrum delavayi.

 Others cope with sun or part shade in a range of soils, in particular the frothy Deschampsia cespitosa ‘Goldtau’.